moetez1233/Auth_AuthorisaSecurity/README.md

 # Auth_AuthorisaSecurity
-In this project I prepared the security part **Authentication and Authorization (permissions )** of our spring boot application using JWT
+In this project I prepared the security part **Authentication and Authorization (permissions )** of our application
 Technologies:
  - Spring boot
  - Spring security
  - Jwt
  - PostgreSql

-To save new user without any token juste load with this url
+To save new users without any tokens, just load this URL for test.
 **http://localhost:9098/apiTest**